Holiday Advertising Playbook 2024 Download Playbook New

 For example, if a person is reading a movie review, he would see ads related to “purchase movie tickets” or “join up for a movie streaming service.”
 This is contextual advertising.

-Benefits of Contextual Advertising Over Audience Targeting
+Benefits of Contextual Targeting Over Audience Targeting

 1. No More Dependency on Third-Party Cookies